Moxifloxacin (By injection)

 - Your doctor may give you a few doses of this medicine until your condition improves and then switch you to an oral medicine that works the same way.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how moxifloxacin works.
-Tell your doctor if you are using the following:
+- Some medicines can affect how moxifloxacin works.
+Tell your doctor if you are using any of the following:

 - Insulin or other diabetes medicines